-You will be provided with a copy of your paperwork.
+You will be provided with an electronic copy of the Doping Control Form; this will be emailed to you.

-The copy of the doping control paperwork that the laboratory receives with your sample does not contain any information that could identify you; it only contains kit sample numbers and analysis details.
+The copy of the doping control form that the laboratory receives with your sample does not contain any information that could identify you; it only contains kit sample numbers and analysis details.